-Checks should be completed daily, and any repairs and maintenance that are identified must be reported to the Headteacher/Principal or their delegation person.
+Checks should be completed daily, and any repairs and maintenance that are identified must be reported via IAM Compliant.
 The report should include:

 - Date the work/actions were identified

 - Description of work/actions required and/or what immediate actions were taken (if any).

 - Name of the person reporting

 - Date work was completed